Pakistani fertilizer ignites tensions with U.S.

 Company officials say they have cooperated.

-Bags containing ammonium nitrate, which is used in many of the homemade bombs known as improvised explosive devices (IEDs) that are so effective against U.S. troops in Afghanistan, now have different coloring.
+Bags containing ammonium nitrate, which is used in many of the homemade bombs known as improvised explosive devices (IEDs) that are so effective against U.S. troops in Afghanistan, now have different colouring.

 The company is also trying to dye the fertilizer differently to help authorities track it.